theryankennedy/twilio-call-tracking/README.md

 The base url where this app is running.
 BASE_URL=https://twilio-call-tracking.herokuapp.com

-Your Google Analytics Id, injected into the /ad page GA_ID=
+Your Google Analytics Tracking Id, injected into the /ad page GA_ID=

 MongoDb url, described above: